Who was Jesus (PBUH)?

 Jesus’ (PBUH) mission was to invite people to worship God alone:

-8. Jesus PBUH said worship Allah aloneThroughout the Quran, Jesus (PBUH) is identified as a prophet of God sent to the Jews, who had deviated from the teachings of Moses and the other prophets (PBUT):
+Throughout the Quran, Jesus (PBUH) is described as a prophet of God sent to the Jews, who had deviated from the teachings of Moses and the other prophets (PBUT):

 “And (remember) when Jesus, son of Mary, said: ‘O Children of Israel, I am the Messenger of God sent to you, confirming the Torah (which came) before me.’”
 (Quran 61:6)

-Jesus Christ, the son of Mary, was the last in the line of the Jewish prophets (PBUT).
+Jesus Christ, the son of Mary, was the last in the line from the Jewish prophets (PBUT).
 He lived according to the Torah, the Law of Moses (PBUH), and taught his followers to do likewise.
 In Matthew 5:17-18, Jesus (PBUH) stated:

 “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.”
 (Matthew 5:17)

-In this aspect, he and his message were no different to that of the previous prophets chosen by God; who all called towards the worship of God alone and to obey His commandments.
+In this aspect, he and his message were no different to that of the previous prophets chosen by God, who all called towards the worship of God alone and to obey His commandments.

-ALLAH-icon Jesus (PBUH) did not die on the cross:
+Jesus (PBUH) did not die on the cross:

 “And [for] their saying, “Indeed, we have killed the Messiah, Jesus, the son of Mary, the messenger of Allah.”
 And they did not kill him, nor did they crucify him; but [another] was made to resemble him to them.
 And indeed, those who differ over it are in doubt about it.
 They have no knowledge of it except the following of assumption.
 And they did not kill him, for certain.
 Rather, Allah raised him to Himself.
 And ever is Allah Exalted in Might and Wise.”
 (Quran 4:157-158)

-As such, Islam denies that Jesus came to this earth with the purpose of sacrificing himself for the sin of Adam, Eve (PBUT), and the rest of humanity.
+Hence, Islam denies that Jesus came to this earth with the purpose of sacrificing himself for the sin of Adam, Eve (PBUT), and the rest of humanity.

 “No bearer of burdens shall bear the burden of another.”
 (Quran 39:7)